 Employee engagement and wellbeing is key to Audinate's success.
-Employee feedback provided through our annual engagement survey and mid-year pulse survey informed Audinate's people and culture initiatives.
+Employee feedback provided through the annual engagement survey and mid-year pulse survey informed Audinate's people and culture initiatives.
 Survey results, including all employee comments, were shared with the Remuneration and Nomination Committee and the Board.
-Our engagement results are in the top quartile when compared with a global peer group of small technology companies.
-In an environment where most employees are working at least partly remotely, it was particularly pleasing to see results relating to work and life blend comparing favourably to the global peer group.
+The engagement results are in line with the industry benchmark when compared with a global peer group of small technology companies.
 Wellbeing initiatives include an Employee Assistance Program providing a range of services including cost-free counselling for employees and immediate family members, wellbeing theme communications, and mental health first aiders.
-In FY22, Audinate again provided employees the opportunity to participate in a wellbeing challenge supported by online platform resources and had greater than 40% participation.
-Pleasingly during the FY22 period there were no incidents resulting in injury requiring WorkCover notification in Australia.
+Pleasingly there were no incidents during the FY22 and FY23 periods resulting in injury requiring WorkCover notification in Australia.